xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ### Component repositories

 Generally a **component repository** is a managed collection of packages.
+To reduce complexity, packages of different types (CMSIS vs XCLD/xPack) will be grouped in different repositories.

-The component framework must be able to manage multiple component repositories at a time.
+The component framework must be able to manage multiple component repositories, of different types, at a time.

-Physically a component repository is a hierarchy of folders, with the folders usually directly mapping the hierarchy of packages.
+Physically a component repository is a hierarchy of folders, with folders usually directly mapping the hierarchy of packages.

 The component framework includes tools that allows new packages or new versions of a package to be installed, old packages to be removed, and so on.
 The component repository includes special files, maintained by the administration tool, which contain details of the various registered packages.